huaxiuyao/DMVST-Net/README.md

 ## Data
 This work is an intern work in Didi Chuxing.
 Due to the privacy policy, we do not provide the raw data.
 Maybe you can apply a similar type of data in https://outreach.didichuxing.com/appEn-vue/Personal.

-## Input
-As shown in the framework, there are three inputs:
-- local demand images
-- external features
-- semantic network

-More details will be add soon.

 ## Citation
 If you find the code is userful, please cite our paper